 Pick a fantasy race to play from Dwarves, Elves, Orcs and other mythical folk, then march them out to take over a world using tactics, special powers and strength of arms.
 It’s not just about expansion, but about gracefully leading your people into decline too.

-Not technically a board game, but given the ease with which Among Us can be played across Steam, Android and iOS, and the fact that it’s the best videogame realisation of beloved party games like Mafia and Werewolf, it makes the cut.
+Not technically a board game, but given the ease with which Among Us can be played across Steam (opens in new tab), Android (opens in new tab) and iOS (opens in new tab), and the fact that it’s the best videogame realisation of beloved party games like Mafia and Werewolf, it makes the cut.

 You and up to nine friends or family control armless little spacemen trying to maintain a spaceship, but one of you - unbeknownst to the others - is an imposter trying to kill their crewmates.
 Everyone plays in silence until someone calls an emergency meeting, at which point chaos breaks loose and the accusations begins.